-In 2012 the Scottish Government introduced a new scheme to protect your tenancy deposit if you are in private rented accommodation.
+Back in 2012 the Scottish Government introduced a scheme to protect your tenancy deposit if you are in private rented accommodation.
 The SRC has produced a Tenancy Deposit Schemes Leaflet explaining how it works.
 If you have any queries about the scheme, or are experiencing any difficulty getting your deposit back at the end of your tenancy, please get in touch with the SRC Advice Centre.

 Within 30 working days (6 weeks) of the tenancy beginning, your landlord must give you the following information: